 - Initiating business activities.
-The entrepreneur is the inventor who thinks about what to produce, contributes the capital and start production. - Moblising, organising, and coordinating other factors of production - Making all the production decisions on behalf of the firm since he/she owns the business. - Coordinating business activities, he/she is responsible for monitoring supervising and all business undertakings. - Bearing the all the risks of the business.
+The entrepreneur is the inventor who thinks about what to produce, contributes the capital and start production. - Moblising, organising, and coordinating other factors of production - Making all the production decisions on behalf of the firm since he/she owns the business. - Coordinating business activities, he/she is responsible for monitoring supervising and all business undertakings. - Bearing all the risks of the business.
 He/she risks his capital and other resources against uncertainties in business. - Managing the profits and losses of the firm - Inventing and innovating better methods of production so as to increase the output and also improve the quality of output sold.

-Factors affect/influence/ determine the supply of the entrepreneurs:

-• Size of the market: Where the size of the market is big, many people are stimulated to risk their capital in the business due to high level of profitability thereby increasing the supply of

-Downloaded from www.mutoonline.com check website for more past papers Page 23 entrepreneurs.
-On the other hand a narrow market discourages potential entrepreneurs due to low profitability leading to low supply of entrepreneurs.
+Downloaded from www.mutoonline.com check website for more past papersPage 29 Factors affect/influence/ determine the supply of the entrepreneurs:

-- Level of education and training: The high levels of education leads to high supply of entrepreneurs because such people gain the necessary skills to enable them undertake risks.
-On the other hand low level of education limits supply of entrepreneurs because such people fear to take risks since they have not acquired the necessary skills. - Availability of investment incentives: presence of investment incentives such as subsidies, tax holidays etc lead to increased supply of entrepreneurs due to low cost of doing business.
-On the other hand limited investment incentives such as high level of taxation, limited subsidies lead to low supply of entrepreneurs due to high cost of doing business. - Level of economic development: high level of economic development lead to high supply of entrepreneurs due to high effective demand.
-On the other hand low level of economic development limits the supply of entrepreneurs due to low effective demand. - Availability of capital and other economic resources: presence of capital and other factors of production lead to high supply of entrepreneurs because there are co-operant factors of production which attracts people to initiate/start businesses.
-On the other hand, limited supply of capital and other factors of production lead to low supply of entrepreneurs because there are few co-operant factors of production which hinders initiation/starting up of businesses. - Level of development of infrastructures: Well developed infrastructure like financial institutions extend loans to potential investors thereby leading to high supply of entrepreneurs.
-On the other hand, low level of development of financial infrastructure limits of provision of loans to potential investors, thereby leading to low supply of entrepreneurs. - The political climate: Political stability gives confidence to potential to risk their capital and other resources in businesses thereby leading to high supply of entrepreneurs.
-On the other hand political instability discourages potential entrepreneurs to risk their capital and other resources in businesses thereby limiting the supply of entrepreneurs in the country.
+- Size of the market: Where the size of the market is big, many people are stimulated to risk their capital in the business due to high level of profitability thereby increasing the supply of entrepreneurs.
+On the other hand, a narrow market discourages potential entrepreneurs due to low profitability leading to low supply of entrepreneurs. - Level of education and training: The high levels of education leads to high supply of entrepreneurs because such people gain the necessary skills to enable them undertake risks.
+On the other hand, low level of education limits the supply of entrepreneurs because such people fear to take risks since they have not acquired the necessary skills. - Availability of investment incentives: Presence of investment incentives such as subsidies, tax holidays etc lead to increased supply of entrepreneurs due to low cost of doing business.
+On the other hand, limited investment incentives such as high level of taxation, limited subsidies lead to low supply of entrepreneurs due to high cost of doing business. - Level of economic development: High level of economic development lead to high supply of entrepreneurs due to high effective demand.
+On the other hand, low level of economic development limits the supply of entrepreneurs due to low effective demand. - Availability of capital and other economic resources: Presence of capital and other factors of production lead to high supply of entrepreneurs because there are co-operant factors of production which attracts people to initiate/start businesses.
+On the other hand, limited supply of capital and other factors of production lead to low supply of entrepreneurs because there are few co-operant factors of production which hinders initiation/starting up of businesses. - Level of development of financial institutions: Well developed financial institutions extend loans to potential investors thereby leading to high supply of entrepreneurs.
+On the other hand, low level of development of financial institutions limits of provision of loans to potential investors, thereby leading to low supply of entrepreneurs. - The political climate: Political stability gives confidence to potential to risk their capital and other resources in businesses thereby leading to high supply of entrepreneurs.
+On the other hand, political instability discourages potential entrepreneurs to risk their capital and other resources in businesses thereby limiting the supply of entrepreneurs in the country. - Level of development of infrastructure.